 By Ava Lee-Green

-The ERA Coalition held a town hall meeting on February 22, 2021, focusing on communities of faith and the ERA.
+The ERA Coalition held a town hall meeting on February 22, 2021, focusing on communities of faith and the ERA and funded by the Harnisch Foundation.

 The event opened with a music video by Ani Zonneveld, a Malaysian-American singer and activist.